 It is common to experience some side effects with hormonal IUDs.
 That being said, the benefit of a hormonal IUD is that it typically reduces cramps and symptoms of PMS while decreasing blood flow during menstruation.
 Some women stop having a period during their cycle, which is a normal side effect of hormonal IUDs.

 Hormonal IUDs and Fibroids

-Many women with fibroids find that using a hormonal (progestin releasing) IUD can reduce fibroid symptoms and give them some relief, particularly when it comes to heavy menstrual bleeding.
-Because one of the effects of progestin is to thin the uterine lining, there is typically less menstrual blood each month––which results in a lighter flow.
+Many women with fibroids find that using a hormonal (progestin releasing) IUD can reduce fibroid symptoms and give them some relief, particularly when it comes to heavy and prolonged menstrual bleeding.
+Because one of the effects of progestin is to thin the uterine lining, there is typically less menstrual blood each month, which results in a lighter flow.

 If you use a hormonal IUD, you may also experience an improvement in anemia-related symptoms, such as fatigue and weakness, due to reduced menstrual flow.

 Period cramps can also be improved with this type of birth control, since the chemicals that cause cramping come from cells in your uterine lining.
-Therefore, when a thinning of the uterine lining occurs, there are fewer chemicals around to cause menstrual cramps.
+Therefore, when a thinning of the uterine lining occurs, fewer chemicals are around to cause menstrual cramps.

 Non-Hormonal IUDs and Fibroids

 Although there isn’t much direct evidence that small amounts of progestin –– such as that found in low-dose hormonal IUDs –– cause fibroid growth, we understand that you may want to avoid hormones altogether due to a suspected link between artificial hormones and fibroids.